Video Monetization

 Having a super speedy server means your website loads fast, which search engines like.
 This means that when someone searches on Google, your site should appear higher on the list.

-Since video content uses a lot of storage — one hour of 1080p video is about 1.5GB — it could end up cluttering your server.
+Since video content uses a lot of storage — one hour of 1080p video is about 1.5GB — it could end up cluttering your server and making your load times much slower.

 • Keeps your video content running smoothly